Weekend Orientation: May (TBD)

 **Note2: Some flexibility is being built into the program.
 We would like a weekend orientation to cover program basics and do paperwork.
 Contact Erin Wills, email@example.com, to discuss schedule conflicts.

 Final Applications are due by February 28th, 2017

 Update: I have extended the application period by two weeks.
 I am currently reviewing the applications but final documents must be submitted by March 14th.

-The Center sponsors two programs for teachers interested in performing research.
-The experience can be used to improve both their own content knowledge and their classrooms.
-We offer (1) an academic year research experience and (2) a six-week summer Research Experience for Teachers (RET) focusing on electric power and energy systems that is geared specifically for middle and high school teachers.
+The Center sponsors two programs for teachers interested in developing curriculum related to electricity and power.
+The experience can be used to improve both their own content knowledge and their classroom activities.
+We offer (1) an academic year research experience and (2) a four-week summer Research Experience for Teachers (RET).
+Seminars and training will focus on electric power and energy systems for middle and high school teachers.

 The RET program aims to support teachers each summer and during each academic year term.

-Teachers will have the opportunity to perform research with CURENT's faculty and graduate students in our world-class facilities.
-The program includes both a content-knowledge based component and a curriculum development aspect so that teachers will have ideas to take back to the classroom.
+Teachers will have the opportunity to work with CURENT's faculty and graduate students in our world-class facilities.
+The program includes both a content-knowledge component and a curriculum development aspect so that teachers will have ideas to take back to the classroom.

-- The participants in the program will be expected to dedicate between 3-5 hours per week for the academic year term, and 35-40 hours per week during the summer experience.
-For their efforts performing research, teachers will receive classroom support funding and/or a stipend for their work in CURENT's RET program.
+- The participants in the program will be expected to dedicate approximately 35-40 hours per week during the summer experience.

 - Each teacher will also be expected to create a poster towards the end of the term that displays his or her research.
 The poster will be presented to CURENT researchers.